antonioSF/css/README.md

 While it may be related to Responsive Web Design, mobile-first approach also allow us to better implement some best practices:

 * **DRY code**.
-* **Abstraction**.
-* **Short and generic declarations**.
 * **Scalability**.
 * **Maintainability**.
 * **Light-weight**.

 Using this approach and following CSS principles, developers can build powerful designs while keeping the source code **clean and lean**.

 Below is an example of a structure using the mobile-first approach.
-From top to bottom: generic to specific.
+From top to bottom: generic to specific, ending with Media Queries.
 Using Media Queries we can target different widths/heights/resolutions/print.

 ```css